How law enforcement solved the case of a killer dressed as a clown

 "It took over 30 years to make sense of it all," Joe Ahrens tells "48 Hours" correspondent Peter Van Sant.

-The case — from the hours after the shooting to its surprising final twist — is investigated by "48 Hours" and Van Sant in "Murder by Clown" to be broadcast on Saturday, Oct.
-28, 2023 at 10/9c on CBS and streaming on Paramount+.
+The case — from the hours after the shooting to its surprising final twist — is investigated by "48 Hours" and Van Sant in "Murder by Clown" is now streaming on Paramount+.

 "Marlene Warren was someone without any known enemies," said Palm Beach County State Attorney Dave Aronberg.
 "This was an assassination.
 This was not a random act of violence."